Forbes Burnham: 1979 Fire, and murder of Bernard Darke

 In 1979, a fire destroyed many of the official government records, including official communications with the Peoples Temple.
 There is some speculation that the fire was started deliberately by Burnham's government, and there are reports that men in Guyana Defence Force uniforms were seen running from the fire.
 Two different government offices were burned.
 Walter Rodney was arrested and charged with arson.
 The trial was deferred three times, and later dropped due to lack of evidence.

-During civil unrest after the fire and arrest, Jesuit priest Bernard Darke was stabbed to death by members of the House of Israel, a religious cult closely associated with Burnham and his PNC party.
+During civil unrest after the fire and arrest, Jesuit priest Bernard Darke was stabbed to death by members of the House of Israel.
 Darke was associated with the Catholic Standard, a newspaper described as being "extremely critical" of the PNC.
 According to a 2013 article by Kaieteur News, the editor of Catholic News, Andrew Morrison, may have been the actual target of this attack, making it a failed assassination attempt.